Office of Small and Disadvantaged Business Utilization (OSDBU), Office of the Secretary of Transportation (OST), Department of Transportation (DOT).

 (E) Cost Proposal (10 Points)

 Applicants must submit the total proposed cost of establishing and administering the SBTRC in the applicant's geographical region for a 12 month period, inclusive of costs funded through alternative matching resources.
 The applicant's budget must be adequate to support the proposed strategy and costs must be reasonable in relation to project objectives.
-The portion of the submitted budget funded by OSDBU cannot exceed the ceiling outlined in Section 1.3: Description of Competition of this RFP per fiscal year.
+The portion of the submitted budget funded by OSDBU cannot exceed the ceiling Start Printed Page 10867outlined in Section 1.3: Description of Competition of this RFP per fiscal year.
 Applicants are encouraged to provide in-kind costs and other innovative cost approaches.

 4.2 Scoring of Applications